 Step 4: Turn it around!

 Turning it around is the fourth step.
-Facing the numbers and looking for ways to cut spending, increase income, or move spending around is a MESSY UNCOMFORTABLE PROCESS.
+Facing the numbers and looking for ways to cut spending, increase income, or changing spending habits can be a messy uncomfortable process.
 So get messy.
-By facing the hard, uncomfortable, messy stuff is how you can turn it around.
-Turn your money around, don’t turn your back on your money.
+By facing the hard stuff and making changes you’ll turn your money around, rather than turning your back on your money.
 Now let’s do this because I know you can do it.

 Step 5: Repeat, Revisit, Review!